 Different people decide to test their dog’s DNA for different reasons.
 For many, especially those who have rescued a dog with no known history, curiosity alone is the driving force behind conducting a DNA test.

-For others, DNA testing can be an important part of understanding health risks.
-For example, because of the nature of dog breeding, some breeds are much more susceptible to certain genetic diseases than others.
+For others, DNA testing can be an essential part of understanding health risks.
+For example, because of dog breeding, some breeds are much more susceptible to certain genetic diseases than others.

-Dog DNA tests can be used to find out if your dog has the gene that puts them at risk of a particular disease, which can help you plan how to deal with it.
+Dog DNA tests can be used to determine if your dog has the gene that puts them at risk of a particular disease, which can help you plan how to deal with it.

 You can also use the health results from dog DNA tests as part of your breeding program.
-Checking for inheritable diseases in specific dog breeds has become crucial when you are breeding dogs.
+Checking for inheritable diseases in specific dog breeds has become crucial when breeding dogs.

-Finally, dog DNA tests can give you an idea of the sorts of behavioral traits your dog might be expected to develop.
-Of course, these are often only probabilities because the environment so heavily influences behavior.
+Finally, dog DNA tests can give you an idea of the behavioral traits your dog might be expected to develop.
+But, of course, these are often only probabilities because the environment so heavily influences behavior.

-Still, it can definitely help you to understand your dog better and maybe target your training even more effectively.
+Still, it can help you understand your dog better and target your training even more effectively.

 - Ancestry – Wisdom Panel boast the largest dog breed database in the world, with approximately 350 breeds included.
 And their dog breed DNA testing can detect breeds as precisely as 1%.